-Rev. Margaret Marcuson will facilitate the course.
-She is a recognized expert on the issues of money and ministry and is the author of Money and Your Ministry.
+Author Margaret Marcuson will facilitate the course.
+She is a recognized expert in the issues of money and ministry and is the author of Money and Your Ministry.
 I’ve known Margaret for several years (she serves on the faculty of the Leadership in Ministry workshops) and have heard her speak and have read her works on this issue.
 In this course Margaret addresses the foundational causes of why it is so difficulty for us to talk about money–and how we fail our congregations when we do not talk about money.
 Join us for this important learning experience!
-The course runs August 8 to 31, 2016.
+The course runs April 29 to May 31, 2019.
 Registration is now open.

 Israel Galindo is Associate Dean for Lifelong Learning at the Columbia Theological Seminary.
 Formerly, he was Dean at the Baptist Theological Seminary at Richmond.
 He is the author of the bestseller, The Hidden Lives of Congregations (Alban), Perspectives on Congregational Leadership (Educational Consultants), and A Family Genogram Workbook (Educational Consultants), with Elaine Boomer and Don Reagan.

 His books on Christian education include Mastering the Art of Instruction,The Craft of Christian Teaching (Judson), How to be the Best Christian Study Group Leader (Judson), Planning for Christian Education Formation (Chalice), and A Christian Educator’s Book of Lists (S&H), and Theories of Learning for Christian Educators and Theological Faculty.

 Galindo contributes to the Wabash Center’s blog for theological school deans.